 Step 4: File a Compliance Statement with HMRC

-This states that you have been following the rules, all the rules and nothing but the rules for the whole time (including the time of filing) and that therefore your investors qualify for SEIS relief.
+This states that you have been following the rules and that therefore your investors qualify for SEIS relief.

 Step 5: Receive the authorisation from HMRC